Skip to content

 Description

-The Pennsylvania Rapid Bridge Replacement Project will replace 558 structurally deficient bridges across the commonwealth under a design-build-finance-maintain (DBFM) public-private partnership (P3) arrangement between PennDOT and Plenary Keystone Partners.
-The concessionaire will also be responsible for demolishing the existing bridges, maintaining traffic during construction, and then maintaining the bridges for 25 years following construction.
+The Pennsylvania Rapid Bridge Replacement Project replaced 558 structurally deficient bridges across the commonwealth under a design-build-finance-maintain (DBFM) public-private partnership (P3) arrangement between PennDOT and Plenary Walsh Keystone Partners.
+The concessionaire is responsible for demolishing the existing bridges, constructing new bridges, and then maintaining the bridges for 25 years following construction.
 PennDOT will retain ownership of the bridges throughout the concession period.

 Most of the bridges included in the program range from 40 to 75 feet in length and are located in rural regions on the state highway system.
-The bridges are clustered in two groups, one in northeastern Pennsylvania and the second in the southwest.
-The project will be completed in two phases with the first involving the replacement of 87 Early Completion Bridges (ECBs), and the second including the 471 Remaining Eligible Bridges (REBs).
-All work is anticipated to be complete by December 2017.
+The project was completed in two phases with the first involving the replacement of 87 prioritized bridges.
+The second phase included the 471 remaining bridges.
+Construction was completed in 2019.

 PennDOT chose the P3 structure to accelerate the replacement of the bridges and facilitate efficiencies in design and the construction of bridge components.
-This has resulted in a 20 percent cost savings over the life of the concession period compared to PennDOT's replacing the bridges itself.
+This approach is expected to result in a 20-percent cost savings over the life of the concession period compared to PennDOT replacing and maintaining the bridges itself.

 Cost